Search engine optimisation (SEO) can be a daunting topic for many marketers.

 This may sound a little obvious, but the search result pages are one of the best SEO tools you have at your disposal.

-By using the search results you can check to see which pages on your website are indexed by simply typing in site:yoursite.com (replacing yoursite.com with your URL).
-This is also a great way to see how your website appears on the search result pages – if it’s looking a bit shabby, then you definitely need to read our 2nd SEO tool below.
+By using the search results through your project, you can see which pages on your website are indexed by simply typing in site:yoursite.com (replacing yoursite.com with your URL).
+This is also a great way to see how your website appears on the search result pages.

 Using the search result pages, you can do competitor research, research keywords, content ideas and more.
-A regularly missed opportunity is looking at the Google autocomplete, people ask section and searches related to box down the bottom of the page for content inspiration.
+A regularly missed opportunity is looking at the Google autocomplete, people ask section and related searches down at the bottom of the page for content inspiration.

-Through SEMrush you can do keyword research, competitor analysis and track your website as a ‘project’.
-Through your project, you can track keywords, run a site audit and get content ideas.
-The good thing about SEMrush is that they give you lots of information into why your website may have issues and how to go about fixing them.
+Through SEMrush, you can do keyword research, competitor analysis and track your website as a ‘project’.
+You can track keywords, run a site audit, and get content ideas through your project.
+The good thing about SEMrush is that they give you lots of information about why your website may have issues and how to fix them.

-The need for speed is massive when it comes to websites in 2019 and beyond.
-Google believes a ‘slow’ webpage is any page which takes more than 2.5 seconds to load, according to their Test My Mobile Site Tool.
+The need for speed is massive for websites in 2022 and beyond.
+According to their Test My Mobile Site Tool, Google believes a ‘slow’ webpage is any page that takes more than 2.5 seconds to load.

 You can reduce an image file size through tools like Photoshop, alongside free online tools like these: